sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/warming_up_ips.md

 IP warming is the practice of gradually increasing the volume of mail sent via a dedicated IP address according to a predetermined schedule.
 This gradual process helps to establish a reputation with ISPs (Internet Service Providers) as a legitimate email sender.

 When an ISP observes email suddenly coming from a new or "cold" (i.e. recently dormant) IP address, they will take notice and immediately begin evaluating the traffic coming from that IP.
-Since ISPs treat email volume as a key determining factor when detecting spam, it is best to begin sending low to moderate volume (e.g. up to 1 million emails/month), eventually working your way up to larger volumes (e.g. over 1 million emails/month).
+Since ISPs treat email volume as a key determining factor when detecting spam, it is best to begin sending a low to moderate volume (e.g. up to 1 million emails/month), eventually working your way up to larger volumes (e.g. over 1 million emails/month).
 This gives the receiving email providers a chance to closely observe your sending habits and the way your recipients treat your email.

 It should be noted that taking this gradual, ramping approach does not guarantee a perfect sending reputation.
 It is still important to follow sending [best practices](https://sendgrid.com/blog/10-tips-to-keep-email-out-of-the-spam-folder/).
 Remember to always